We are connecting Canadian wool to the world—creating opportunity from fleece to finished product.

 We work with partners along the entire value chain with the goal of reviving the Canadian wool industry.
 Our mission is driven by three main goals:

-• Rebranding and revaluing Canadian wool
+• - Rebrand and revalue Canadian wool

 The fabric of Canada mini-docuseries